 Bader Philanthropies, Inc. strives to be a philanthropic leader in improving the quality of life of the diverse communities in which it works, through grants, convening partners and sharing knowledge to affect emerging issues in key areas.

 We welcome applications in our key interest areas.
 Please note that we do not provide direct support to individuals, including individual scholarships.
-Our grant programs support nonprofits, as well as government entities, and our Program Related Investments support for-profit opportunities with charitable purposes that align with our mission.
+Our grant programs support nonprofits, as well as government entities, and our Program Related Investments support for-profit and not for profit opportunities with charitable purposes that align with our mission.

-Bader Philanthropies is a global funder, supporting locally, nationally and primarily in the United States of America, Canada, Israel and the Czech Republic.
+Bader Philanthropies is a global funder, supporting locally, nationally and internationally, primarily in Israel, the Czech Republic, and Canada.